Standalone Binary

 $HOME/.koel/php.d/koel.ini | PHP-INI overrides (display_errors off, error_reporting mask, 512M uploads) |

-The bundle itself is conceptually immutable — anything you'd want to back up or migrate lives in $HOME/.koel/.
+The installation directory itself doesn't change after extraction — anything worth backing up or moving lives in $HOME/.koel/.

 Running Artisan commands

-The bundle ships an ./artisan shortcut next to ./koel:
+The distribution ships an ./artisan shortcut next to ./koel:

 ./artisan koel:sync

-./artisan tinkerIt's a thin wrapper that re-execs the launcher (./koel php-cli artisan …), so all the bundle's PHP runtime and env wiring stays in scope.
+./artisan tinkerIt's a shortcut for ./koel php-cli artisan …, using the same PHP runtime and environment.
 See Running with FrankenPHP for the full set of caveats (notably the DB_HOST=localhost MySQL-socket gotcha).

 Customization and migration